dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api-mac.md

 [!INCLUDE[template files](../includes/webApi/intro.md)]

-* See [Introduction to ASP.NET Core MVC on Mac or Linux](xref:tutorials/first-mvc-app-xplat/index) for an example that uses a persistent database.
+* See [Introduction to ASP.NET Core MVC on macOS or Linux](xref:tutorials/first-mvc-app-xplat/index) for an example that uses a persistent database.

 ## Prerequisites